terasolunaorg/terasolunaorg.github.com/guideline/1.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

  .. note::
-    When it is accessed without specifying mandatory parameters, \ ``org.springframework.web.bind.MissingServletRequestParameterException``\ is thrown and default operation is responded with 404 (Bad request).
+    When it is accessed without specifying mandatory parameters, \ ``org.springframework.web.bind.MissingServletRequestParameterException``\ is thrown and default operation is responded with 400 (Bad Request).
     However, when defaultValue attribute is specified, the value specified in defaultValue attribute is passed without throwing exception.

  .. note::
     Binding argument can be of any data type.
-In case the data type do not match, \ ``org.springframework.beans.TypeMismatchException``\ is thrown and default response is 404 (Bad request).
+In case the data type do not match, \ ``org.springframework.beans.TypeMismatchException``\ is thrown and default response is 400 (Bad Request).
     For example, when ``"sample/hello?age=aaaa&..."`` URL is accessed, exception is thrown since ``aaaa`` cannot be converted into Integer.

 |